BellaMrx/DOM_Document-Object-Model/README.md

    }
   ```

 This way, non-ascending events can already be processed at an ancestor element.
-Furthermore, if the `stopPropagation` method of the 'event' object is already called in the *capturing phase*, the *target* and *bubbling phases* will not be executed at all, and the event type will thus not reach its target element.
+Furthermore, if the `stopPropagation` method of the `event` object is already called in the *capturing phase*, the *target* and *bubbling phases* will not be executed at all, and the event type will thus not reach its target element.

 If non-ascending event types like `load`, `focus`, `blur`, `mouseenter`, `mouseleave` or `submit` are triggered, intervening in the *capturing phase* via `addEventListener("event-type", handler, true)`, can monitor such types at a central position and thus process the higher-level elements already on descent.
 In contrast to the *bubbling phase*, each event has a *capturing phase*.
 If an event handler was registered with `addEventListener()` for the *capturing phase* and this handler was called in the phase, it cannot be called again in the *bubbling phase*.
 Registration can only be done for the *capturing phase* or the *bubbling phase*, both are not possible.